 The forum is still here at //marketinginfohere.com/bboard/ so if you have signed up you did not waste your time.

-Bonus – buy from here and get a free 8+ gigabyte package of mixed mrr and plr products.
+Bonus – buy from here and get a handpicked bonus package.
+It is way too hard to list what you will get for each deal since you beed things that complement each product.
 Just email us at firstname.lastname@example.org with your purchase info and collect.

 Other packages coming.